MrLeo/blog/source/_posts/2018-03-24-vue-template.md

           {
             name: 'Runtime + Compiler: recommended for most users',
             value: 'standalone',
-            short: 'standalone'
+            short: 'standalone',
           },
           {
+            name:
-            name: 'Runtime-only: about 6KB lighter min+gzip, but templates (or any Vue-specific HTML) are ONLY allowed in .vue files - render functions are required elsewhere',
+              'Runtime-only: about 6KB lighter min+gzip, but templates (or any Vue-specific HTML) are ONLY allowed in .vue files - render functions are required elsewhere',
             value: 'runtime',
-            short: 'runtime'
+            short: 'runtime',
-          }
-        ]
           },
+        ],
+      },
       router: {
         when: 'isNotTest',
         type: 'confirm',
-        message: 'Install vue-router?'
+        message: 'Install vue-router?',
       },
       vuex: {
         when: 'isNotTest',
         type: 'confirm',
-        message: 'Install vuex?'
+        message: 'Install vuex?',
       },
       lint: {
         when: 'isNotTest',
         type: 'confirm',
-        message: 'Use ESLint to lint your code?'
+        message: 'Use ESLint to lint your code?',
       },
       lintConfig: {
         when: 'isNotTest && lint',